International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 To illustrate the above mentioned steps we consider an example as follows:

-Consider you want to model a general **Resource** which can be later defined more specifically.
-The first step would be to consider the class definition and which properties are already considered in the **IDS Information Model** (available in *../model/content/Resource.ttl*):
+1. Consider you want to model a general **Resource** which can be later defined more specifically.

+2. The first step would be to consider the class definition and the properties which are already considered in the **IDS Information Model** (available in *../model/content/Resource.ttl*), here a snipped:

 ```
 # Class Definition